wazuh/wazuh-documentation/source/integrating_ossec_elk.rst

 - Click on Objects
 - Then click the button **Import** and select the file ~/ossec_tmp/ossec-wazuh/extensions/kibana/kibana-ossecwazuh-dashboards.json

 That's all!
-Refresh Kibana page and load the recently and fresh imported Dashboards.
+Refresh Kibana page and load the recently and fresh **imported Dashboards**.

 .. note:: Some Dashboard visualizations required time and some special alerts to works, please be patient and don't worry if some visualizations not works properly in few days since first import.